Skip to main content

 October 22, 2025 - January 7, 2026

-Over the course of four summers spent on Newfoundland’s Fogo Island, at Canada’s easternmost reaches, Sharon Lockhart developed a new film and a series of photographs, both building upon core themes that have defined her career: an exploration of place and how people engage with landscapes, a durational approach to attention and focus through extended static takes, and a deep, long-term commitment to those who appear before her lens.
-This exhibition features her film installation, WINDWARD, in which the island’s striking geological formations, unique climate, and austere beauty are brought to life through portrayals of youth.
-The presentation also debuts her photographs, collectively entitled Fogo Island Portrait Studio, picturing the island’s young residents.
+Over the course of four summers spent on Newfoundland’s Fogo Island, at Canada’s easternmost reaches, Sharon Lockhart developed a new film and a series of photographs building upon core themes that have defined her career: an exploration of place and how people engage with landscapes, a durational approach to attention through extended static takes, and a long-term commitment to those who appear before her lens.
+This exhibition features her film installation, WINDWARD, in which the island’s striking geological formations, unique climate, and austere beauty are brought to life.
+The presentation also debuts her photographs, entitled Fogo Island Portrait Studio, picturing the island’s young residents.

 WINDWARD is co-commissioned and co-produced by Shorefast/Fogo Island Arts, The Vega Foundation, and the National Gallery of Canada, with the support of The Power Plant Contemporary Art Gallery and Walter Phillips Gallery, Banff Centre for Arts and Creativity.
 Courtesy the artist and neugerriemschneider, Berlin. © Sharon Lockhart, 2025.